patrickbrawley/gymBuddi/unitTesting/README.md

 sudo apt-get install make
 ```

 GoogleTest is available as a git repository which was cloned to provide the testing framework.
-This GoogleTest repository contains it's own CMakeLists.txt file which makes integration within any project extremely simple.
-This repository should be cloned into the lib folder therefore, it should be selected before performing the git clone command.
+This GoogleTest repository contains it's own <code>CMakeLists.txt</code> file which makes integration within any project extremely simple.
+This repository should be cloned into the <code>lib</code> folder therefore, it should be selected before performing the <code>git clone</code> command.

 ```
 cd lib
 git clone https://github.com/google/googletest/
 ```

 With all of the required packages installed, the unit tests can be compiled.
 The layout of the unitTesting folder was implemented for organisational purposes.
-The initial step is to select the build directory as this is where the compiled CMake files will be stored.
+The initial step is to select the <code>build</code> directory as this is where the compiled CMake files will be stored.
 This avoids the potential for file cluttering.

 ```
 cd build
 ```

 CMake can now be initialised using the command listed below.
-This command locates all of the outputted compiler files, and the Makefile, into the build folder.
+This command locates all of the outputted compiler files, and the <code>Makefile</code>, into the <code>build</code> folder.

 ```
 cmake .. -DCMAKE_BUILD_TYPE=Debug -G "Unix Makefiles"
 ```

-Once CMake has successfully compiled, Make can then be initialised.
+Once CMake has successfully compiled, Make can then be initialised using the following command.

 ```
 make all
 ```

-For the gymBuddi project, there are seven unit tests which are compiled using the single executable file within the tst folder.
-This can be located using the $find command below.
+For the gymBuddi project, there are seven unit tests which are compiled using the single executable file within the <code>tst</code> folder.
+This can be located using the <code>$find</code> command below.

 ```
 $ find . -executable -type f